 First and foremost, you’ll immediately isolate the work area to prevent spread of contaminants for everyone’s safety.
 PPE, more often N-95 respirators, should always be worn during this process.
-Identification of common building materials, including what level of cleanup to expect or Personal Protective Equipment to wear, is conveniently found here.
+Identification of common building materials, including what level of cleanup to expect or Personal Protective Equipment to wear is hosted at EPA.gov.
 Upon thorough isolation of all contaminants along with areas where affected, cleanup will commence.
 Before chopping down beams or gutting walls, proper installation of Negative Air Scrubbers or other applicable equipment will be necessary according to chart linked above.

 Next, you’ll need to HEPA Vacuum all the surfaces, which removes all remaining moisture, mold fragments and anything relevant to microbial sprays which you’ll perhaps leave behind.
 This dries the surface and prepares for next phase of rebuilding.
 Finally, you’ll encapsulate all visible services, including remaining wood beams, with a mold-resistant encapsulating paint, when there is a fear potential future outbreaks.
 These paints have up to 10 years of proven impassibility

 Finally, replace structural components removed during your remediation process.
 When possible, avoid oriented strand board (OSB) plywood.
 This product’s triangular pattern allows for potential moisture trapping.
 Stick with CDX plywood – traditionally, a better product anyway.
 Use only treated lumber on exterior surfaces, as always.